Yolean/kafka-keyvalue-demo/README.md

 # README.md

 Why?
-I'm trying to make sense of how and why we implemented KKV (TODO Link)
+I'm trying to make sense of how and why we implemented [Kafka KeyValue (KKV)](https://github.com/Yolean/kafka-keyvalue)

 ## Goal